fly-apps/elixir_opentel_and_grafana/README.md

 At a high level, the [OTel standard specifies a few different components](https://opentelemetry.io/docs/concepts/components/) that need to be available in order to ship logs, metrics and traces from your applications.
-The API and SDK components are what you are leaning on when you instrument your application with the tracing library for Ecto for example.
-The collector component, is what that Ecto tracing library will ship telemetry data to, which will then in turn export that telemetry data to Jaeger, Tempo, or whatever you are using to persist sample traces.
+The API and SDK components are what we lean on when we instrument our application with the tracing library for Ecto for example.
+The collector component, is what that Ecto tracing library ships telemetry data to, which, in turn, exports that telemetry data to Jaeger, Tempo, or whatever we choose to use to persist sample traces.

 Luckily, instrumenting your Elixir applications isn't too hard thanks to all of the hard work done by the contributors to the [Hex OpenTelemetry organization](https://hex.pm/orgs/opentelemetry).
-For this article, I put together a sample TODO list LiveView application that has two routes of interest. `/users-fast` and `/users-slow` both list all of the users of the application and also list how many TODO list items each of them have in their queue.
+For this article, we'll look at a sample TODO list LiveView application that has two routes of interest. `/users-fast` and `/users-slow` both list all of the users of the application and also list how many TODO list items each of them have in their queue.
 As the names of the routes imply, one of the routes responds quickly, and the other not so much.
 The question that we need to answer is why is this occurring and how we can remedy the problem.
-If you noticed the title of the article you may have an idea as to why the endpoint is slow...but it'll really be clear once you look at a trace from the application when the `/users-slow` route is called.
+The title of the article hints at the problem... but it'll really be clear once we see a trace from the application when the
+`/users-slow` route.

-All the code of the sample application can be found [here](NEED PUBLIC GIT_HUB) but let's start by going through the application specific changes that we need to make in order to instrument our application.
+All the code of the sample application can be found [here](NEED PUBLIC GIT_HUB - TODO: Transfer to `fly-apps` org?) but let's start by going through the application specific changes needed to instrument our application.
 As a note, this demo application was generated via the `mix phx.new APP_NAME --binary-id` command, with only a few changes made to support deploying to Fly.io.
 Let's first cover how to set up the OpenTelemetry libraries by opening up `mix.exs` and adding the following dependencies: